 The lighting for water system plants can vary.
-Some people use fluorescent bulbs, as the man in the video has.
-Others use LED lights or natural light.
+Some people use fluorescent bulbs, as the man in the video has, and others use LED lights or natural light.
 When using natural light, often the gardener will have their plants lined up vertically near their window.
-This is known as window farming or window gardening.
+This method is known as window farming or window gardening.

-Some systems use a small air pump, the type used in an aquarium to keep the water moving and to keep the water aerated.
-You may find you don't need one if you are adding water every couple of days along with your fertilizer.
+Some systems use a small air pump, the type used in an aquarium to keep the water moving and aerated.
+You may find you don't need one if you add water every couple of days along with your fertilizer.

 Why Not Give Hydroponics a Try?